-Passports, residence permits or visas are used for travel purposes or as a proof of identity.
+Passports, residence permits and visas are used for travel purposes, as a proof of identity or entitlement.
 Therefore, the security of these documents is essential.
 To improve it, the EU has decided to equip them with advanced security features and biometrics (facial image and fingerprints).
 This set of measures helps to fight against the falsification and counterfeiting of travel documents, while biometric identifiers establish a reliable link between the document and its holder.

 Passports